nshiab/simple-data-analysis/README.md

 SDA is an easy-to-use and high-performance JavaScript library for data analysis.
 You can use it with tabular and geospatial data.

+The documentation is available [here](https://nshiab.github.io/simple-data-analysis/).
+Tests are run for Node.js and Bun.

+To use the library in your browser, check out [simple-data-analysis-flow](https://github.com/nshiab/simple-data-analysis-flow).
+You might also find the [journalism library](https://github.com/nshiab/journalism) and [Code Like a Journalist](https://github.com/nshiab/code-like-a-journalist) interesting.

 The library is maintained by [Nael Shiab](http://naelshiab.com/), computational journalist and senior data producer for [CBC News](https://www.cbc.ca/news).

-To install with NPM:
+To install the library:

 ```
 npm i simple-data-analysis
 ```

-With Bun:
+To setup a basic repo, create a folder and run:

 ```
-bun add simple-data-analysis
+npx simple-data-analysis
 ```

-The documentation is available [here](https://nshiab.github.io/simple-data-analysis/).

-Make sure to check the section [Tips to work efficiently with SDA](#tips-to-work-efficiently-with-SDA).

-Tests are run for NodeJS and Bun.
-Deno is coming! :)

-To use the library in your browser, check out [simple-data-analysis-flow](https://github.com/nshiab/simple-data-analysis-flow).

-You might also find the [journalism library](https://github.com/nshiab/journalism) and [Code Like a Journalist](https://github.com/nshiab/code-like-a-journalist) interesting.
+The options are:

+-   _--bun_ : To use Bun instead of Node.js.
+-   _--js_ : To use JavaScript instead of TypeScript.
+-   _--force_ : To overwrite files like package.json, .gitignore, etc.

 ## Core principles